Scrap metal dealers and motor salvage operators

 - planning permission for the use of any premises in connection with the business

-- An enhanced licence application process, including consultation with the police and Environment Agency
+- An enhanced licence application process, including consultation with the Police, Environment Agency and HMRC (Tax)

 A site licence (may be for multiple sites within the council's area)